First Time User? Sign Up Now

 An alternative approach is focused radiation therapy (fractionated stereotactic radiation therapy), which has been successfully used in adults to control lesions.
 The estimated 5-year survival rate after thoracotomy for pulmonary metastasectomy has ranged from 10% to 58% in adult studies.

-With the possible exception of infants with infantile fibrosarcoma, the prognosis for patients with recurrent or progressive disease is poor.
+With the possible exception of infants with infantile fibrosarcoma, the prognosis for patients with progressive or recurrent disease is poor.
 No prospective trial has demonstrated that enhanced local control of pediatric soft tissue sarcomas will ultimately improve survival.
 Therefore, treatment should be individualized for the site of recurrence, biologic characteristics of the tumor (e.g., grade, invasiveness, and size), previous therapies, and individual patient considerations.
 All patients with recurrent tumors should be considered for clinical trials.

 Pazopanib has been approved for use in recurrent soft tissue sarcoma.
 The clinical trial that was used to obtain approval was limited to adults and demonstrated disease stabilization and prolonged time to progression; it did not demonstrate improved overall survival.